anyscale/madewithml.github.io/docs/courses/mlops/purpose.md

 #### Online

-[Online evaluation](monitoring.md#performance){:target="_blank"} can be performed using labels or, in the event we don't readily have labels, [proxy signals](monitoring.md#performance){:target="_blank"}.
+Online evaluation ensures that our model continues to perform well in production and can be performed using labels or, in the event we don't readily have labels, [proxy signals](monitoring.md#performance){:target="_blank"}.

-??? quote "Out task"
+??? quote "Our task"

-    Proxy signals in our task can be:

-    - send manually added content (manually categorized) to compare with the model's prediction.
+    - manually label a subset of incoming data to evaluate periodically.
-    - asking the initial set of users viewing a newly categorized content if it's appropriately categorized.
+    - asking the initial set of users viewing a newly categorized content if it's correctly classified.
     - allow users to report misclassified content by our model.

-### Methods
+### Modeling

 While the specific methodology we employ can differ based on the problem, there are core principles we always want to follow: